lastefoto-ee/lastefoto-ee.github.io/content/en/project/pregnancy/index.md

 * please take both white and black laundry with you
 * a selection of dresses are available in the studio and are included in the photo shoot price
 * family members are advised to bring similar coloured clothes so that family photos look coherent
+* a web gallery of retouched images, which you can also share if you wish;
+* retouching of additional photos 10€ / photo

 Price **160** €